TO DIE FOR

 Jennifer's smile drained the power grid.
 "When's the wedding?"

-"Not yet."
+“Not yet.”
 Frank dropped his hand to her thigh, shocking Zoe senseless.
-Her clit cheered at how near he was.
+Her clit cheered at how near he was to it.
 Juices flowed in anticipation of more.
-"I'm still trying to get her to notice me."
+“I’m still trying to get her to notice me.”

-Jennifer's gaze ping-ponged between them.
-Her smile dimmed while she pondered a response, or planned how she could get Frank for herself.
-Although, he was a bit old for her.
-Hell, he was a bit old for Zoe, too, but that didn't stop her from lusting after him.
-She'd calculated around a ten-year age gap.
-Her fantasies of him pressing her against the nearest wall and fucking her senseless didn't care.
+Jennifer’s gaze ping-ponged between them.
+Her smile dimmed while she probably pondered a response—or planned how she could get Frank for herself.
+Although he was a bit old for her.
+Hell, he was a bit old for Zoe, too, but that didn’t stop her from lusting after him.
+She’d calculated around a ten-year age gap.
+Her fantasies of him pressing her to the nearest wall and fucking her senseless didn’t care.
 A thread of jealousy twined its way to the surface.
-If Jennifer started flirting--
+If Jennifer started flirting—

 "Then I'm guessing this will all be on one ticket?"
 Jennifer finally asked.

-"Absolutely."
-This time Frank draped his arm around Zoe shoulders and squeezed.
+“Absolutely.”
+This time Frank draped his arm around Zoe’s shoulders and squeezed.

 Zoe steeled herself against the rush of emotion.
-What the hell was he up to?
-She was going to have to stock up on batteries before she went home tonight--if she went home--and she just might send the bill to Frank.
+What the hell is he up to?
+She was going to have to stock up on batteries before she went home tonight—if she went home—and she just might send the bill to Frank.

 "We still need a few minutes," he told Jennifer.